brainboxdotcc/dpp-mysql/README.md

 }
 ```

 Also create a `config.json` file.
-To use unix sockets to connect, set the port value to 0.
+To use unix sockets to connect, set the port value to `0` and the hostname value to `localhost`.

 ```json
 {